-After any coolant has been added, check the coolant concentration see Checking Engine Coolant section).
-If the concentration is not 50/50 (protection to $-34^{\circ}$ F/ $-36^{\circ}$ C), drain some coolant and adjust the concentration.
+After any coolant has been added, check the coolant concentration, refer to Checking Engine Coolant section.
+If the concentration is not 50/50 (protection to -34° F/ -36° C), drain some coolant and adjust the concentration.
 It may take several drains and additions to obtain a 50/50 coolant concentration.